 Consistency: The applicant states that no existing structures in the area would work for their service needs; therefore the applicant is building a new structure.
+Existing towers in this part of Alachua County are greater than 2 miles away from the Windsor rural cluster.
 Review from the RF consultant has verified that the height is needed to close the existing coverage gap.